Ariel Winter Shows Off Plenty Of Cleavage Her ‘Birthday Suit’ While Partying In Las Vegas

 Ariel Winter may not subscribe to the mantra “What happens in Vegas, stays in Vegas.”

 The Modern Family actress took to Instagram this weekend to share some pictures of her birthday celebration in Las Vegas, where she donned a revealing white pant suit that showed off her newly trimmed down physique — and plenty of cleavage as well.
-Winter shared a series of pictures and video from the celebrations, which took place earlier in February as she delayed celebrating her 21st birthday, which took place at the end of January.
+Winter shared a series of pictures and video from the celebrations, which took place earlier in February as she delayed celebrating her 21st birthday, which actually came at the end of January.

 The pictures were a huge hit with Ariel’s fans, who shared many supportive comments and complimented her on the new physique after efforts to lose weight.